MilanSazdov/Melody-Bond/IMPLEMENTATION_SUMMARY.md

 **File:** `frontend/src/components/RWAVote.tsx`

 **Features:**
-- ✅ Vote weight equals user's shares in the RWA
+- ✅ Vote weight equals a user's shares in the RWA
-- ✅ Beautiful vote distribution display with percentages
+- ✅ Vote distribution display with percentages
 - ✅ Progress bar showing For/Against/Abstain votes
-- ✅ Shows user's voting power prominently
+- ✅ Displays a user's voting power prominently
 - ✅ Prevents double voting
-- ✅ Disables voting when inactive or executed
+- ✅ Disables voting when a proposal is inactive or executed
 - ✅ Three vote options: For, Against, Abstain
 - ✅ Real-time transaction feedback

 **How Voting Works:**
-1. User's voting power = `rwaShares[nftId][user]`
+1. A user's voting power = `rwaShares[nftId][user]`
-2. RWAGovernor reads shares from main DAO contract
+2. RWAGovernor reads shares from the main DAO contract
 3. Vote is weighted automatically by the contract
-4. Each share = 1 vote (shares are in 18 decimals)
+4. Each share = 1 vote (shares are represented with 18 decimals)

 ---

-### 6. **Enhanced Governance Page** ✅
+### 6. **Governance Page Enhancements** ✅

 **File:** `frontend/src/app/governance/page.tsx` (already existed)

-The governance page already shows RWA-specific proposals!
-It was already implemented to:
+We extended the governance page to support RWA-specific proposals.
+The page:
-- ✅ Display all RWAs the user has invested in
+- ✅ Lists RWAs a user has invested in
-- ✅ Show proposals for each RWA
+- ✅ Shows proposals for each RWA
-- ✅ Display user's shares (voting power)
+- ✅ Displays user shares (voting power)
-- ✅ Allow weighted voting
-- ✅ Show vote distribution
+- ✅ Allows weighted voting and shows vote distribution
-- ✅ Support gasless voting via VotingPaymaster
+- ✅ Supports gasless voting via VotingPaymaster

-You can view proposals for a specific RWA by visiting:
-`/governance?nft=X` (where X is the NFT ID)
+Proposals for a specific RWA can be viewed at `/governance?nft=X` (where X is the NFT ID)

 ---